 - Hillside Sedona is a great spot if you want to indulge in some retail therapy – and they also have a rooftop with excellent views

-View on Osprey View on REI2.
-Chapel – Where to Stay in Sedona on a Budget
+2. Chapel – Best Place to Stay in Sedona on a Budget

-Despite featuring one of the most recognisable landmarks in Sedona, Chapel is not an area frequently visited by tourists!
-For budget travellers, this means you get to enjoy better prices on food and accommodation – as opposed to the slightly inflated rates of tourism hubs in Central and West Sedona.
+Despite featuring one of the most recognizable landmarks in Sedona, the Chapel is not an area frequently visited by tourists.
+For budget travelers, this means you get to enjoy better prices on food and accommodation – Booya!
+As opposed to the slightly inflated rates of tourism hubs in Central and West Sedona, this is the spot.

-Aside from the famous Chapel of the Holy Cross, where the area gets its name, there are plenty of excellent hiking trails in the area!
-These are all free to access and give you the chance to see some of the most unique and mesmerising natural sights in the American West.
-Trails are also calmer, as they are mostly only used by locals.
+Aside from the famous Chapel of the Holy Cross, where the area gets its name, there are plenty of excellent hiking trails in the area.
+These are all free to access and give you the chance to see some of the most unique and mesmerizing natural sights in the American West.
+Trails are calm here, as they are mostly only used by locals – I love that vibe personally.

 - The Chapel of the Holy Cross is a large catholic church built into a red rock – it is known for its large cross, and anyone is free to visit